The Solar Shift

 Beyond Imagination

 Sunday morning, I packed the car for the ceremony and visited with my wife before my brother would arrive and we would head to Ypsilanti.
 Living the ceremonial experience as a couple in all the ways we do is truly an extraordinary and experiential encounter.
 I feel blessed to share these commitments with her and fulfill our relationship in ways beyond our imaginations.
 However, it is also extremely challenging, humbling and at times overwhelming to live the prayer.
-Given the circumstances over the last week, I have grown to appreciate our ceremonial kinship in all the diverse dimensions of our personal and mutual experiences.
+Given the circumstances of the last week, I have grown to appreciate our ceremonial kinship in all the diverse dimensions of our personal and mutual experiences.

 New Life

 My brother and I arrived at the lodge space and visited with my grieving friend.
 Soon we were building the fire and setting the altar.
 A torrential rain came and threatened to flood the fire.
 Four of us built a circular moat around it and bailed the water.
 In a half hour, the sun broke.
 Later, we gathered as a community around the fireplace, sung a traditional song and had a wipe down with smudge.
-The ladies gathered and gave our mourning friend a blanket and the men gave him a star quilt for his son.
+The ladies gathered and gave our mourning friend a blanket, and the men gave him a star quilt for his son.
 We all crawled into the lodge to offer our prayers as a community in support of our relative for his transition into a new life experience.

 The Circle